 'Ceramics in the Frame from the Renaissance to Rossetti'

-An inaugural series of six online lectures for winter 2022.
+An inaugural series of six online lectures for 2023.

 More details including lecture titles and dates will be posted soon.